tsudalab/MCTS-RNA/README.md

 -GC: The target GC-content of the RNA sequence, choose vaule from the range [0,1].
 The default value of the target GC-content is random, which means the GC-content of the output solution is any value in range [0,1].

 -d : The GC-content error of the solution, which is in range [0,0.02].
 MCTS-RNA can output the sequence with more accurate GC-content with smaller GC-content error setting, the default value of the GC-content error is 0.02.

+-pk: choose different software by setting different vaules and the default vaule is 1 , currently MCTS-RNA only uses RNAPKplex to predict pseudoknot structures.

 #Examples of the MCTS-RNA output
 RNA secondary structure used here is RF00007